 With air fryers there are essentially two cleaning tasks: wiping off any bits of food on the fry baskets between batches so those bits don't become charcoal on the next go around, and actually washing the basket and machine when you're done cooking.
 We completed both of these tasks multiple times for each machine.

 The GoWISE 3.7 Quart was one of the easiest models to clean, scoring 9 out of 10.
-Both its fry basket and inner basket shed grease well and are thus easy to wipe down and clean.
+Both its fry basket and inner basket shed grease well and are thus easy to clean and wipe down.
 Our only minor complaint is that the texture on the inner basket can catch some fuzzies from a rag if you mistakenly wipe against the grain.

 The Instant Vortex Plus also earned a 9 out of 10 in our cleaning tests.
-It uses a frying tray rather than a basket, a unique feature amongst air fryers.
+Rather than a basket, it uses a frying tray, a unique feature amongst air fryers.
 The lack of any holes in the tray makes cleaning and scrubbing significantly easier and prevents greasy buildup.

 Also with an 8 out of 10 for ease of cleaning, the BLACK+DECKER Purifry offers easy access for cleaning and generally wipes down easily.
 However, it can start to gunk up and collect more grease if you cook a few batches in a row.

 The Cosori Smart CS158-AF is also quite easy to clean, earning an 8 out of 10.
 Its basket generally wipes clean without much fuss, though it has a propensity to shred sponges if you need to scrub off stubborn, caked-on grease.

 Dropping to score of 7 out of 10, the Ninja 1550 Watt doesn't tend to hold onto much grease, but its frying basket has some more nooks and crannies that can be difficult to get completely clean.
 The Dash Compact, which earned the same score, has a nearly identical basket design.